The most common questions we get

 No, you don’t have to send your birth certificate if your birthdate is in your passport.

 Yes, you have to pay a booking fee of Euro 250 before we are able to start up the process with your documents.
-This fee covers the Danish marriage fees for processing and approval of your documentation and initial administration.
+This fee covers the Danish marriage fees for processing and approval of your documentation.
+The booking fee is not included the package price

 The booking fee is non refundable in case of rejection of your documents or cancellation.